LBytes-32/linux-notes-to-self/README.md

 2. Create the SWAP partition (8192 MB, Primary, swap area)
 3. Create the ROOT partition (150000 MB, Primary, EXT4 Journaling File System, mount `/`)
 4. Create the HOME partition (Remaining MB, Primary, EXT4 Journaling File System, mount `/home`)
+5. Begin installation.
+Wait for completion.
+Select "Continue Testing" instead of restarting.
+6. Open Gparted.
+Name the new partitions for better organization.

 ## Installing NODE and NPM
 - Do NOT install from the software repository.